bytescale/bytescale-upload-widget/README.md

 With API key auth, the requester has access to the resources available to the API key:

-- Secret API keys (`secret_***`) have access to all API endpoints (see [Bytescale JavaScript SDK](https://www.bytescale.com/docs/sdks/javascript)).
+- Secret API keys (`secret_***`) have access to all API endpoints (see the [Bytescale JavaScript SDK](https://www.bytescale.com/docs/sdks/javascript)).

 - Public API keys (`public_***`) have access to file upload, file download, and file listing API endpoints.
-File overwrites and deletes cannot be performed with public API keys, and file listing is disabled by default (this can be changed in the API key's settings).
+File overwrites, file deletes, and all other destructive operations cannot be performed using public API keys.
+File listing is also disabled by default (but can be changed in the API key's settings).

 You must always use **public API keys** (e.g. `public_***`) in your client-side code.